 My ideal client is someone in a decision making role, typically the business owner or department manager.
-They have some personal experience with AdWords, enough to know it is deceptively simple, but devilishly complex.
-They have come to realize that while it is easy to open an AdWords account and send visitors to their website, it’s quite another thing to have an account that is truly optimized.
+They have some personal experience with Google Ads, enough to know it is deceptively simple, but devilishly complex.
+They have come to realize that while it is easy to open an Google Ads account and send visitors to their website, it’s quite another thing to have an account that is truly optimized.
 They have spent countless hours and thousands of dollars, only to realize they are spending way too much of their valuable time and wasting too much money.

 Here are some characteristics of a prospective client I believe will be pleased with my work.